Microsoft/azure-docs.pt-pt/articles/iot-edge/how-to-deploy-modules-cli.md

 ---
-title: Implantar módulos da linha de comando-Azure IoT Edge | Microsoft Docs
+title: Deploy modules from command line - Azure IoT Edge | Microsoft Docs
-description: Usar a extensão de IoT para CLI do Azure implantar módulos em um dispositivo IoT Edge
+description: Use the IoT extension for Azure CLI to deploy modules to an IoT Edge device
 author: kgremban
 manager: philmea
 ms.author: kgremban